 Causes of Low Eosinophils (Eosinopenia)

-Low eosinophil levels are known as eosinopenia.
-This condition often reflects the body’s reaction to stress or medication rather than a direct disease of eosinophils.
+Low eosinophil levels are referred to as eosinopenia.
+In most clinical situations, this finding reflects the body’s response to stress, illness, or medication rather than a primary disorder of eosinophils.

 Symptoms of Low Eosinophils